szunami/blog-1/2017-08-18-type-alchemy.md

 The solution to *this* problem is already partially solved with Rust’s trait system, and will be further solved when the [`impl Trait` RFC][4] lands.

-<ins>Update: `impl Trait` landed in 1.26, and has nothing to do with return
+> Update: `impl Trait` landed in 1.26, and has nothing to do with return value
-value elision; this was incorrect speculation on my part.</ins>
+> elision; this was incorrect speculation on my part.
+{:.bq-safe role="complementary"}

 Rust is very good at recognizing large structures and rewriting things behind the scenes to use pointers instead of values, so that functions manipulating